forestgrape/coronavirus/2_biological/virion_viability.md

 To measure infectious viruses cell culture experiments are necessary.
 The methods detecting building blocks of viruses (PCR and antigen tests) yield positive if the parts of the building are present regardless whether the virions are intact and infectious (page [diagnosis and viral load](../3_medical/diagnosis_and_viral_load.md)).

 ### Exponential Decay
-When each member of a collection has some time independent chance to replicate or decay during a certain time span independent of the other members, the whole collection growths or decays exponentially.
+When each member of a collection has some time independent chance to replicate or decay during a certain time-span independent of the other members, the whole collection growths or decays exponentially.
 Examples:
 * The decay of radioactive material is exponential since each atom has some probability to decay during a fixed time span.
 * Change of prevalence of a disease in a homogenous or at least time homogenous population (time homogenous is approximately true for SARS-2 strains at low numbers of infected throughout the population structure/groups).

 In most circumstances virions decay independently of each other with a fixed probability during a given time span.
-In these situations the decay is exponential:
+In these situations the decay is exponential.

 `N(t) = e^(-k*t) * N(0)`  where N(t) = viability count at time t; k = decay rate; N(0) initial viability i.e. at time 0